-preCookSourceOps Checkbox If turned on, Geolib3-MT first fully traverses the scene generated by any source Op (any Op with no inputs) found in the Op tree.
-This setting can provide benefits when loading in geometry caches or other asset types.
-Note: Empirical tests have found that source Ops are typically followed by some form of prune operation; as a result, in these cases, followed by some form of prune operation; as a result, in these cases, turning on preCookSourceOps can generate more scene graph locations than is required which can lead to increased memory consumption and traversal times.
+preCookSourceOps Checkbox Default: Off Note: Empirical tests have found that source Ops are typically followed by some form of prune operation; as a result, in these cases, turning on preCookSourceOps can generate more scene graph followed by some form of prune operation; as a result, in these cases, turning on preCookSourceOps can generate more scene graph locations than is required which can lead to increased memory consumption and traversal times.

+preCookKeyOps If turned on, Geolib3-MT identifies Ops within the Op tree that can be evaluated in parallel.

+checkbox

-preCookKeyOps checkbox Default: On If turned on, Geolib3-MT identifies Ops within the Op tree that can be evaluated in parallel.
-An example of this is the Merge Op: Geolib3-MT evaluates each branch in parallel, which can reduce scene traversal times. preCookAllLocations checkbox Default: On If turned on, Geolib3-MT cooks all remaining scene graph locations, fully expanding the scene.
+Default: On An example of this is the Merge Op: Geolib3-MT evaluates each branch in parallel, which can reduce scene traversal

+times.

+preCookAllLocations If turned on, Geolib3-MT cooks all remaining scene graph locations, fully expanding the scene.

+checkbox expanding the scene.

+Default: On